 Back in January, Angela, Danielle, and I decided to go to D.C. for the Blog Societies workshop, which was held over Presidents’ Weekend.
 We thought it’d be the perfect girls’ getaway!
 When we started planning, we thought about staying the night in Richmond on the way, and I knew just the place.
 DG and I visited Richmond last summer, and we lucked up on a stay at Linden Row Inn (see more here).
 If you’ve been here a while, you know that I love a good historic building, so I was left swooning over Linden Row Inn.

 The courtyard of Linden Row is absolutely outstanding.
 Both times I’ve stayed at the inn, I’ve lucked out with great weather and have spent time out in the courtyard relaxing.
 It’s really spacious and is divided up with a couple of unique rooms to break up the area.
-The porches of the inn are nice to relax on as well.
-There were rocking chairs outside of our room entrance, which was perfect for relaxing before our dinner reservation.
+The porches of the inn also provide a nice, relaxing space to unwind after a long day.
+There were rocking chairs outside of our room entrance, which was perfect for sittin’ a spell before our dinner reservation.
 We had the best view of the city from our 4th floor room and it was the perfect way to recharge after the first leg of our trip.

 Our room was the perfect size for 4 girls who traveled with a lot of outfits, shoes, handbags, and cameras!
 We stayed in the main house with 2 beds and it was the perfect size.
 If DG and I go back, I’d love to stay in the parlour suite (our friends did and were obsessed)!
 We loved our veranda, but also the privacy that our room had as well.
 The period antiques were definitely a nice touch.
 There were two fireplaces in our room, one in the bathroom and one in the bedroom.
 The bathroom has been renovated recently and had enough storage space for all 4 of us girls to get ready.